imbrish/letsencrypt/README.md

 # By default certificates will be installed in CPanel for all domains listed above.
 # Domains can be filtered by a whitelist of names to accept and/or blacklist to reject.
-# The www prefix should be omitted as it is trimmed before installation.
+# The www prefix should be omitted because it is trimmed before the installation.
 install:
     whitelist:
     blacklist:
         - sub.example.com

-# Custom nameserver IP used by the "acme issue" command.
-# For example Google public DNS "8.8.8.8" or "8.8.4.4", or Cloudflare 1.1.1.1.
-nameserver: false
 ```

 ## Usage